GRACE

 The Grace Design of God

-The Lord Jesus Christ dwelt in the midst of the camp of Israel as the Shekinah
+The Lord Jesus Christ dwelt in the midst of the camp of Israel

+provide it.
 In shadow type, it was a complete soteriology and Christology.

 The Tabernacle